notZaki/RRIFT.jl/docs/src/guide/downloading.md

 The TCGA-GBM collection contains nearly 600 studies with over 5,000 imaging series, however not all of these contain DCE-MRI scans.
 The RRIFT manuscript used 8 DCE-MRI studies and their unique identifiers (Study Instance UIDs) were included in supplementary materials table S1.
-These UIDs can be used to download the dicom files.
+These UIDs can be used to download the DICOM files.

 ```@repl ex
 RRIFT.gbm_study_uids